WebAssembly/design/Security.md

   going through appropriate APIs.
   * Applications generally execute deterministically [with limited exceptions](Nondeterminism.md).
+  * Users Data cannot be tampered and the script as well as software wont affect any kind of basic security

 Additionally, each module is subject to the security policies of its embedding.
 Within a [web browser](Web.md), this includes restrictions on information flow